joshith018/Josh-GPT/README.md

-Here is a complete README.md file for your "Josh GPT" GitHub project.
-Just copy and paste this into a new file named README.md in your project folder (or create it directly on GitHub).

 Josh GPT - AI Chatbot 🤖
 A custom-built, AI-powered chatbot that emulates the functionality of large language models like ChatGPT in a minimal, fully responsive web application.
 The frontend, crafted with HTML, CSS, and JavaScript, features a dynamic landing page, a modern dark-mode chat interface optimized for both desktop and mobile, and includes advanced UI elements like a chat history sidebar and a "typing" indicator.
 The entire backend is visually programmed in n8n, which uses a webhook to receive user messages and connects to the high-speed Groq API to generate specialized, persona-based responses from the Llama 3 language model.
 The complete project is version-controlled with Git and deployed live on the web using GitHub Pages, representing a comprehensive, end-to-end example of modern web and AI application development.